House bill limiting grounds for candidate substitution nears passage

 Former President Rodrigo Roa Duterte. —Photo from Bong Go Facebook page

-MANILA, Philippines — The House of Representatives on Wednesday passed on third and final reading a measure banning election placeholders, a mode of substitution that former President Rodrigo Duterte used to allow him to run for President in 2016.
+MANILA, Philippines — The House of Representatives on Wednesday passed on the third and final reading a measure banning election placeholders, a mode of substitution that former President Rodrigo Duterte used to allow him to run for President in 2016.

-During the plenary session, 195 lawmakers voted to approve House Bill (HB) No. 10524 which would amend Batas Pambansa 881 or the Omnibus Election Code of the Philippines and limit the grounds for substitution to death, permanent incapacity or disqualification.
+During the plenary session, 195 lawmakers voted to approve House Bill (HB) No. 10524, which would amend Batas Pambansa 881, or the Omnibus Election Code of the Philippines, and limit the grounds for substitution to death, permanent incapacity, or disqualification.

 In 2015, Duterte’s party mate in the Partido Demokratiko Pilipino-Lakas ng Bayan (PDP-Laban), the late Martin Diño, withdrew his certificate of candidacy (COC) for President.
 This was before the Commission on Elections (Comelec) could resolve petitions for his disqualification as a nuisance candidate based on discrepancies in his COC.
 Diño then nominated Duterte to be his substitute for PDP-Laban standard-bearer in the 2016 presidential elections.